 Mission & Rules

-To enhance the quality of baseball and softball for the youth of City of Vaughan while stressing the values of sportsmanship, athleticism, teamwork, fair play and fun.
+To enhance the quality of baseball and softball for youth in the City of Vaughan while stressing the values of sportsmanship, athleticism, teamwork, fair play and fun.

 The City of Vaughan Baseball Association (CVBA) was founded in 2001 as a result of the merger of two separate organizations, the Maple Minor Baseball Association and the Woodbridge Knights Baseball Club.
 Both organizations have a colourful history and traditions with baseball in their respective communities that date back over a decade.
 The CVBA will continue to build on the history and traditions that have already been established by these organizations.